KrisIlich/TankTalk/README.md

 # TankTalk Application

-## Overview
+## Overview (Work in Progress)
 TankTalk is an Android application designed for aquarium enthusiasts.
 It features...
+TBD, more to add.

 ## Frontend (Android App)